wealdtech/ethdo/docs/usage.md

 `ethdo validator depositdata` generates the data required to deposit one or more Ethereum 2 validators.
 Options include:
   - `withdrawalaccount` specify the account to be used for the withdrawal credentials (if withdrawalpubkey is not supplied)
+  - `withdrawaladdress` specify the Ethereum execution address to be used for the withdrawal credentials (if withdrawalpubkey is not supplied)
   - `withdrawalpubkey` specify the public key to be used for the withdrawal credentials (if withdrawalaccount is not supplied)
   - `validatoraccount` specify the account to be used for the validator
   - `depositvalue` specify the amount of the deposit
-  - `forkversion` specify the fork version for the deposit signature; this should not be included unless the deposit is being generated offline.
-Note that supplying an incorrect value could result in the loss of your deposit, so only supply this value if you are sure you know what you are doing
+  - `forkversion` specify the fork version for the deposit signature; this defaults to mainnet.
+Note that supplying an incorrect value could result in the loss of your deposit, so only supply this value if you are sure you know what you are doing.
+You can find the value for other chains by fetching the value supplied in "Genesis fork version" of the `ethdo chain info` command
   - `raw` generate raw hex output that can be supplied as the data to an Ethereum 1 deposit transaction

 #### `exit`